 Time flies!
 Kumiko, our co-worker at NuWorks works now already for 4 years here.

 When she joined my company in 2017 her tasks were quite limited.
 She was mainly doing translation of workshop material and website translations.
 But as the business of NuWorks grew also her responsibilities grew.
-Nowadays she is doing all the marketing of NuWorks, managing and organization of workshops, involved in the business development activities and even running her own workshops now.
+Nowadays she is doing all the marketing of NuWorks, managing and organization of workshops, being involved in the business development activities and even running her own workshops now.

 I am pretty sure that without her engagement NuWorks could not have become what it is today.
 And Management 3.0 would not as successful in Japan as it is now.
 Thank you, Kumiko! 🙂

-But how did Kumiko and NuWorks grew together?
+But how did Kumiko and NuWorks grow together?

 The short answer is through empowerment.

 I used the 7 levels of Delegation from Management 3.0 as the guideline for my leadership because it allows me to delegate key decision areas in a very easy to use way.
 My vision was, to have a self-organized company where my involvement is as low as possible, so I can focus more on the next big things and bring new sophisticated methods from overseas to Japan.